English modal auxiliary verbs: Preterite usable in the main clause for modal remoteness

 If similarly intended (as a doubtful or incredulous contemplation of an option for the future), attempts at this with a lexical or non-modal auxiliary verb are ungrammatical: *I drove there, I suppose; *I was going to drive there, I suppose.

-Other than when used for backshift, should has diverged in meaning so far from shall be usable here only with difficulty.
+Other than when used for backshift, should has diverged in meaning so far from shall as to be usable here only with difficulty.
 As they lack preterite forms, must, ought and need cannot be used in this way, and so that criterion does not apply to them.
 And used describes the past, not the present or future.

 Comments

 The following verbs, shown in present–preterite pairs, satisfy or come close to satisfying all of the above criteria and can be classed as the central modal verbs of English: